 Why don’t all companies see this?

-I’m glad we’re not the cheapest guys in town.
+I’m glad we’re not the cheapest IT support company in town.